 The school policy on jewellery is clear.
-The only jewellery permitted is a watch.
+The only jewellery permitted is a watch or a single stud in each ear.
 No make-up should be worn.
 Hair should be kept tidy and manageable.
 Extreme hairstyles (e.g. spikes, punk styles) are not permitted.
 Boys should be clean-shaven.

 Those who persistently break the school's rules on uniform and appearance may face a sanction of Internal Exclusion, since by their actions they have removed themselves from the community and the way it operates.
 In extreme cases exclusion may be applied as this may be viewed as persistent disruptive behaviour.
-Pupils unable to adhere to uniform expectations due to damage, financial restrictions etc. will have to provide written confirmation that is the case.
+Staff will speak with the parents/carers of pupils unable to adhere to uniform expectations due to damage, financial restrictions etc. for confirmation that is the case.
 Tutors will contact parents to set timeframes for replacements.
 In the meantime, pupils can borrow missing uniform, including shoes from our Pastoral team.

 10a.
-Behaviour in lessons
+Behaviour in Lessons